Sciatica Treatment

 Herniated Disc

-Pressure from vertebrae can cause the gel-like center of a disc to bulge or herniate through a weakness in its outer wall.
-When a herniated disc occurs to a vertebrae in the lower back, it can press on the sciatic nerve.
+Pressure from the vertebrae can cause the gel-like center of a disc to bulge or herniate through a weakness in its outer wall.
+When this happens in the lower back, it can irritate or compress the sciatic nerve.

 Degenerative Disc Disease

-Degenerative disc disease is the natural wear down of the discs between vertebrae of the spine.
-The wearing down of the discs lowers their height causing the nerve passageways to become smaller.
-This can cause pressure on the sciatic nerve.
+Degenerative disc disease is the gradual wearing down of the discs between vertebrae of the spine.
+As discs lose height and hydration, nerve passageways may become smaller, creating pressure on the sciatic nerve.

 Spinal Stenosis

 Spinal stenosis is the abnormal narrowing of the spinal canal.
-This narrowing reduces the available space for the spinal cord and nerves.
-Spinal stenosis can pinch the sciatic nerve as it leaves the spine.
+This narrowing reduces the available space for the spinal cord and nerves and may contribute to sciatic nerve compression as nerves exit the spine.